Author: Samantha Lefebvre

 What challenges have you had to face over the course of your long career in research?

 I commuted over 1000 km a week for the first 6 years, from St. Catherine’s, where I lived with my family, to Guelph, where I worked.
 Then, I was teaching veterinarian students for 21 hours a week, in addition to 6 hours in the lab, twice a week.
 That was all physically demanding.
 The students were wonderful though, and I helped change the anatomy program there.
 These were fun challenges, not non-surmountable ones.
-Another minor stress has been travelling a lot.
+Another minor stress has been traveling a lot.
 I used to make about 15 trips a year, to places like Brazil, China, and Japan.
 These trips are tiring!
 But when you get there, they’re wonderful.

 What has been the most enjoyable aspect of your career?